IntersectMBO/governance-actions/preprod/2024-10-30-hf10/metadata.jsonld.md

 ### Consistency with INTERIM-01:

-This guardrail applies to Mainnet rather than Preview.
+This guardrail applies to Mainnet rather than PreProd.

 ## Reversion Plan